 Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

-The Museum offers free admission tickets to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.
+The Museum offers free admission tickets to school groups if the field trip has been scheduled through Visitor Services at least one month in advance.
 Field trips are available Monday - Thursday during the academic school year.

-School field trips are defined as requests from teachers who teach students in grades K - 12 attending recognized schools (public, private, charter, home school, etc.) during the academic school year.
+School field trips are defined as requests from teachers who teach students in grades K-12 attending recognized schools (public, private, charter, home school, etc.) during the academic school year.

 - Fill out this online Field Trip Request Form.